 Seeing Fire Chief Mayo’s passion for cooking fires, I decided to write this article in an attempt to spread the word; cooking fires are bad.
 They can burn your kitchen and even your whole house down.
 If you love your family and respect your property, please take a moment to click on the link here for a review of cooking safety tips.
 (For the other 99 percent of people who understand basic fire safety, please ignore this paragraph)

 Why on earth is Chief Mayo comparing fires to gun violence?
-The two are completely different.
-If your neighbor gets mad at you, it’s very unlikely that he’s going to set you on fire.
+The two are entirely different.
+If your neighbor gets mad at you, it’s improbable that he’s going to set you on fire.
 But he might shoot you.
 That sort of thing happens all the time in our cowboy country.